ant-design/ant-design-icons/README.md

 ## status: **Alpha**

-The APIs and icons may change in the future, pleas **do NOT** use in any production environment.
+The APIs and icons may change in the future, please **do NOT** use in any production environment.

 ## Install